 The full-time course-based MSc option allows students to focus on any area of chemistry or biochemistry.
 The minimum period of time for completion of the full-time MSc is two terms and it is expected that the program will normally be completed within one year, with a maximum duration of two years.

 Admission requirements are the same as the full-time regular thesis MSc program.
 A normal start-date is September, as the majority of courses are offered in the Fall and Winter terms.

-Chem 794(0) and Chem 797(0) will usually be taken after the six regular courses have been completed, but students may certainly complete the seminar and project earlier if he/she wishes.
-The Chem 794(0) Master’s Seminar is to take place prior to beginning the Masters research work and should be completed before the beginning of the graduate student’s last term.
-The Chem 797(0) Research Paper is an experimental project to be completed during one term (or equivalent) of full-time research in the laboratory of a Centre faculty member.
+CHEM 784(0), CHEM 794(0) and CHEM 797(0) will usually be taken after the five regular courses have been completed, but students may certainly complete the literature review, seminar and project earlier if he/she wishes.
+The CHEM 784(0) and CHEM 794(0) Master’s Seminar is to take place prior to beginning the Masters research work and should be completed before the beginning of the graduate student’s last term.
+The CHEM 797(0) Research Paper is an experimental project to be completed during one term (or equivalent) of full-time research in the laboratory of a Centre faculty member.
 A written report is required, and an open, public seminar based on the content of the report will be presented.